 Cons

 Alameda is a newly renovated neighborhood with inhabitants of young working expats, new families, and the LGBTQ+ community.
-It lies in the north of the city, within the Casco Antiguo district, and is accessible by bus lines 13, 14, C3, and C4.
-It's a 15-minute walk to the central shopping district of Calle Sierpes, and it sits between the US Campus Macarena and the Cartuja campuses.
+It lies in the north of the city, within the Casco Antiguo neighborhood, and is accessible by bus lines 13, 14, C3, and C4.
+It's a 15-minute walk to the central neighborhood of Calle Sierpes, and it sits between the US Campus Macarena and the Cartuja campuses.

 Alameda has a youthful energy with many bars, outdoor cafes, and clubs.
 Its audience is always young and dynamic: hip crowds and a cool dancing scene make this neighborhood an all-time favourite nightlife destination among students.
 The neighborhood's rhythm is also shaped by El Jueves, the oldest flea market in the city, held every Thursday morning on Calle Feria.
 Historically, the Alameda itself was created in 1574 by draining a stagnant branch of the Guadalquivir, making it the oldest public garden in Europe.